Use Trusts to Protect Your Family

 Starting at just $24.95 per month, a Legal Plan from LegalShield gets you access to an entire provider law firm in your state.

 It’s the simple, stress-free way to cross this critical item off your task list.

-- Power of Attorney: Your attorney can prepare a Power of Attorney and consult with you to ensure your family's health care wishes are protected.
+- Power of Attorney: Your provider attorney can prepare a Power of Attorney and consult with you about the document.

-- Annual Updates: Get an attorney to update your Will every year as your life changes, at no additional charge.
+- Annual Updates: Get a provider attorney to update your Will every year as your life changes, at no additional charge.